 Head CoachRead More

-One of the winningest active Division I coaches with over 400 career wins and 12 NCAA Tournament appearances to his credit, Bruce Weber begins his seventh season at Kansas State in 2018-19 after being named the school’s 24th head men’s basketball coach on March 31, 2012.
+One of the winningest active Division I coaches with over 450 career wins and 13 NCAA Tournament appearances to his credit, Bruce Weber begins his eighth season at Kansas State in 2019-20 after being named the school’s 24th head men’s basketball coach on March 31, 2012.

-Weber’s 125 wins are the fourth-most by a head coach in school history and the most since Jack Hartman retired as the school’s winningest coach with 295 victories in 1986.
-He captured his 100th career win at K-State in the 95-88 victory over Wake Forest in the NCAA First Four in March 2017, becoming the fifth head coach in school history to eclipse 100 career wins.
-He is also the fifth coach to take the school to at least four NCAA Tournaments in a tenure, while only three other coaches (Hartman, Tex Winter and Frank Martin) have more 20-win seasons.
+Weber’s 150 wins are the third-most by a head coach in school history and the most since Jack Hartman retired as the school’s winningest coach with 295 victories in 1986.
+He earned his 150th career victory at K-State in the 70-61 victory over TCU in the quarterfinals of the Phillips 66 Big 12 Championship on March 14, 2019 to become the third head coach (joining Hall of Famers Jack Hartman and Fred “Tex” Winter) in school history to eclipse 150 career wins.
+He is the fourth coach (Hartman, Winter and Frank Martin) to take the school to at least five NCAA Tournaments in a tenure, while only Hartman (with seven) has more 20-win seasons.

 Associate Head CoachRead More

-Former Southern Illinois coach Chris Lowery is in his seventh season as associate head coach at Kansas State (in 2018-19) after being the first hire by head coach Bruce Weber on April 5, 2012.
+A veteran college coach with 25 years of experience, Chris Lowery is in his eighth season as associate head coach at Kansas State after being the first hire by head coach Bruce Weber on April 5, 2012.
 He was promoted to associate head coach on October 2, 2012.

 Assistant CoachRead More